Brian-ED/raylib-apl/README.md

 ## Using dyalogscript
 All raylib-apl examples support using [dyalogscript](https://help.dyalog.com/19.0/#UserGuide/Installation%20and%20Configuration/Shell%20Scripts.htm?Highlight=dyalogscript), by having the following on the top of every example:
 `#!cd $dir && /usr/bin/dyalogscript $fileName`

-# ⎕NA problems

-Functions that `⎕NA` outputs can't return `F4`, it formats them incorrectly on Linux.
-Instead, give a struct in a pointer that C modifies.

-argument of type `>U8` is ignored, but you still need to give ⎕NA the input type.
-Solved by just having a wrapper function in APL that passes `⍬`.

 # Optionally parsing `raylib-apl/link/raylib.apln`
 The auto-parsing isn't needed since the parser output is premade, though if you still need to parse, install [CBQN](https://github.com/dzaima/CBQN) to run `bqn raylib-apl/parse-raylib-apl/parseAll.bqn`.